entropy-z/Kharon/README.md

 - **Writing**: WriteMemoryAPC or standard memory writing (for inline is just used custom memcpy).
 - **Execution**: Normal thread creation, thread pool execution, or direct pointer invocation (inline execution).

-### Dotnet
+### Methods
-Can inject .NET assemblies and keep them in memory for later execution without reloading.
+- Dotnet: Can inject .NET assemblies and keep them in memory for later execution without reloading.

-### Powershell
-Its using the PowerPick dotnet, you can pass the script url and command for execution.
+- Powershell: Its using the PowerPick, you can pass the script url and command for execution.

-### PE
-PE files can also be kept in memory and executed later.
+- PE: PE files can also be kept in memory and executed later.
 While idle, they are obfuscated using SystemFunction040/SystemFunction041 (also used for sleep obfuscation).

-### Shellcode
-Standard shellcode execution for post-exploitation, similar to BOF.
+- Shellcode: Standard shellcode execution for post-exploitation, similar to BOF.
 Includes a specific template for custom shellcode development, allowing users to code their own shellcode and use it as a new command.

-### BOF (Beacon Object Files)
-Beyond standard BOF execution, the agent provides custom APIs such as `BeaconVirtualAlloc` and `BeaconLoadLibrary`.
+- BOF (Beacon Object Files): Beyond standard BOF execution, the agent provides custom APIs such as `BeaconVirtualAlloc` and `BeaconLoadLibrary`.
 Future updates may include more APIs.
 The advantage of using these APIs is that they execute in the preferred context with stack spoofing and/or indirect syscalls.

 ## Lateral Movement
 Advanced movement techniques: